 Bollerslev and Jubinski (1999) build on the evidence of long memory in volatility to investigate the extent to which volume and volatility share common long-run dependencies.
-A theoretical result called the mixture-of-distributions hypotheses (MDH) predicts that returns and trading volume are jointly subordinate to an unobserved directing variable that measures the rate at which information arrives to the market (Tauchen and Pitts, 1983).
+A theoretical result called the mixture-of-distributions hypotheses (MDH) predicts that returns and trading volume are jointly subordinate Bollerslev and Jubinski (1999) use a semiparametric frequency-domain approach to estimate the fractional order of integration of the absolute return and trading volume series for each firm in the S&P 100 index.
+Their results suggest that volume and volatility have remarkably similar memory characteristics.
+The estimates of the integration order for the absolute returns have a mean value of 0.41, while the estimates for detrended trading volume have a mean value of 0.40.
+Moreover, only eight of the 100 firms in the S&P index produce evidence against the hypothesis that volume to an unobserved directing variable that measures the rate at which information arrives to the market (Tauchen and Pitts, 1983).
 Although early tests of the MDH were generally supportive, subsequent work using more sophisticated methods revealed that a single latent directing variable cannot account for the observed short-run dynamics of volume and volatility.
-In light of this finding, and the evidence of long memory in volume as well as volatility, Bollerslev and Jubinski (1999) argue that the focus on short-run dynamics may be misplaced.
-They propose that the MDH might be better viewed as long-run proposition.
+In light of this finding, and the evidence of long memory in volume as well as volatility, dynamics may be misplaced.
+They propose that the MDH might be